-The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium.
+The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium, with a focus on value stocks among smaller companies.
 The fund achieves this objective by generally emphasising companies with smaller market capitalisations, lower relative prices and higher profitability on a continuous basis relative to the fund's eligible market universe.

-Within this initial investment universe, the fund uses a combination of security weighting and exclusion criteria to attain the promoted E/S characteristics outlined above:
+Within this initial investment universe, the fund uses exclusion criteria to attain the promoted E/S characteristics outlined above:

-- 1. The fund reduces its weighted average carbon intensity exposure relative to the fund's eligible market universe by at least 50%.
-To implement this binding element, the fund: - Overweights sector leaders to emphasise best-in-class companies, underweights sector laggards and excludes from purchase worst-in-class companies primarily based on carbon intensity. - Excludes from purchase companies with the highest carbon intensity. - 2.
-The fund reduces its weighted average potential emissions from reserves exposure relative to the fund's eligible market universe by at least 75%.
-To implement this binding element, the fund: - Excludes from purchase companies with the largest fossil fuel reserves based on potential emissions from reserves. - 3/4.
+- 1/2.
+The fund reduces its weighted average carbon intensity and weighted average potential emissions from reserves exposure relative to the fund's eligible market universe by at least 50% and 75%, respectively.
+To implement these binding elements, the fund: - Excludes from purchase companies that are within at least the worst 5% of free-float market capitalisation when ranked by an emissions-based score relative to peers.
+The emissions-based score of each company is determined by its carbon intensity rank and potential emissions from reserves rank.
+The exclusion may be higher than 5% to ensure that the binding elements are attained. - 3/4.
 The fund excludes companies with material involvement in the stated business activities related to adverse environmental / social impacts.
 The Investment Manager2 determines material involvement in a business activity by direct evidence (e.g. if annual revenues exceed a defined threshold, such as 0% or 10%) or by indirect evidence (e.g. through ownership), depending on each activity: - Coal: evidence of owning any proven and probable thermal or metallurgical coal reserves or any revenue from exploration, mining, extraction, distribution or refining of hard coal and lignite. - Oil: 10% or more revenue from the exploration, extraction, distribution or refining of oil fuels. - Gas: 50% or more revenue from the exploration, extraction, manufacturing or distribution of gaseous fuels. - Fossil fuel power generation: 50% or more revenue from electricity generation with a GHG intensity of more than 100g CO2e/kWh (fossil fuels and biomass). - Palm oil: 10% or more revenue from palm oil farming and/or palm oil processing. - Factory farming: 10% or more revenue from sectors related to factory farming. - Adult entertainment: 10% or more revenue from the production, distribution or retailing of adult entertainment products. - Alcohol: 10% or more revenue from the production, distribution, retailing, licensing or supply of alcoholic beverages, key products and services. - Gambling: 10% or more revenue from the ownership or operation of gambling facilities or from the support or services to the gambling industry. - Tobacco: any involvement in the cultivation and production of tobacco or 10% or more revenue from the distribution, retailing, licensing or supply of key tobacco products and services. - Civilian firearms: any revenue from the production of handguns, pistols, shotguns, rifles, revolvers, and ammunition for civilian (nonmilitary) use. - Controversial and nuclear weapons: any involvement in the manufacture of cluster munitions or anti-personnel mines or their key components, chemical and biological weapons or depleted uranium ammunition and armour, or nuclear weapons or their key components. - Private prisons: ownership or any revenue from the operation of private prisons and/or immigrant detention facilities.

-$^{^{2}}$ "Dimensional" and "Investment Manager" may be used interchangeably throughout this document.
+2 "Dimensional" and "Investment Manager" may be used interchangeably throughout this document.